Phonon-blocked junction calorimeter: Calorimetric response

-This expression indicates that $\tau_\tth$ decreases at both high and low temperatures, while increasing within an intermediate range, creating a pivot point at $T_0/T_c = (0.44/\rho)^{0.4}$.
-Figure \ref{fig:responsivity}(b) illustrates the thermal time, scaled to $\tau_\tth/\gamma R_T$, showing a clear bell-shaped distribution as a function of bath temperature, with lower values at both extremes.
-In the low-temperature limit, the thermal time constant is primarily governed by the electrical channel, following $\tau_\tth\propto \gamma R_T\sqrt{T_0}$.
+This expression indicates that $\tau_\tth$ always decreases at low temperatures, and also at higher temperatures for $\rho \gtrsim 1$, creating in that case a maximum with a pivot point at $T_0/T_c = (0.44/\rho)^{0.4}$.
+Figure \ref{fig:responsivity}(b) illustrates the numerically computed thermal time constant at optimal bias conditions as a function of $T_B$ and $\rho$, in scaled units $\tau_\tth/(\gamma VR_T)$, showing a peaked distribution as a function of bath temperature.
+We see that the detector is fastest either at low temperatures and where the electron channel dominates thermal transport ($\rho < 1$), or alternatively at high temperatures and where the phonon channel dominates ($\rho \gg 1$).
+However, only the first option offers good responsivity (Fig. \ref{fig:responsivity} (a)).
+In the low-temperature limit, where the thermal time constant is primarily governed by the electrical channel, $\tau_\tth\propto \gamma VR_T\sqrt{T_0}$.
 This suggests that operating at lower temperatures enhances both the sensitivity and the speed of the detector.
-This behavior is a notable characteristic that sets the cold-electron microcalorimeter apart from other conventional cryogenic microcalorimeters.
-In contrast, a TES detector exhibits a valley-shaped dependence on bath temperature, which limits its speed at lower temperatures\cite{enss2005}.
-For example, in the device presented with $C_\tth=0.8$ pJ/K at 0.1 K, the thermal time constant is $\tau_\tth/R_T < 50\ \mu$s/$\Omega$ when $\rho$ is low, significantly outperforming state-of-the-art TES devices with similar heat capacities\cite{ullom2005, lee2015, miniussi2018, bandler2019, sakai2023}.
+This behavior is a notable characteristic that sets the phonon-blocked microcalorimeter apart from other more conventional cryogenic microcalorimeters.
+In contrast, a TES detector slows down at lower operating temperatures\cite{enss2005}.
+For example, using a realistic value $C_\tth=0.8$ pJ/K at 0.1 K, the thermal time constant is $\tau_\tth/R_T < 50\ \mu$s/$\Omega$ when $\rho$ is low, outperforming state-of-the-art TES devices with similar heat capacities\cite{ullom2005, lee2015, miniussi2018, bandler2019, sakai2023}.

-Additionally, it is worth noting that for an ideal detector, the zero-frequency responsivity $S_I(0)$ governed by the resistivity ratio $\rho$, is independent of the tunnel junction’s dimensions.
-In contrast, the detector speed, is determined by the thermal time constant scales with the junction area.
+Additionally, it is worth noting that for an ideal detector, the zero-frequency responsivity $S_I(0)$ is governed by the resistivity ratio $\rho$, and is therefore independent of the dimensions of the tunnel junctions.
+In contrast, the detector speed, determined by the thermal time constant, scales with the junction area $A$ as $1/\tau_\tth \propto A$.
 Notably, in the low-temperature limit, Eq.\eqref{eq:SI_approx} reduces to its first term, eliminating explicit dependence on $R_T$.
-This suggests that for applications requiring high signal bandwidth, using large-area tunnel junctions is beneficial, as they can increase bandwidth without compromising responsivity.
+This suggests that for applications requiring high signal bandwidth, using large-area tunnel junctions is beneficial, as that can increase bandwidth without compromising responsivity.